 A submission shall be entered into only one category.
-Applications must be submitted to the Awards Jury using the appropriate official Nomination Form (pages 7 and 8 of this document).
-Forms must be signed by the nominator.

 Applications shall include two references other than the nominator who are qualified to comment on the contributions of the project submission or individual nominee.

 Individuals are not allowed to nominate themselves for Individual Awards.